mkdrabik/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 This creates the file devcontainer.json in the .devconatiner directory.

-**5.Add the following configuration to the devcontainer.json file:**
+**5. Add the following configuration to the devcontainer.json file:**

 ```json
 {